U.S., Switzerland forge bank settlement deal amid tax probe

 "The U.S.'s goal ultimately is to get untaxed money into the tax system," said Jeffrey Neiman, a former federal prosecutor involved in other Swiss bank investigations who is now in private law practice in Fort Lauderdale, Florida.

-"Whether or not this program is going to be a big step is still an open question."
+"Whether or not this is going to be a big step is still an open question."